duckduckgo/zeroclickinfo-spice/Pull_Request_Template.md

 Have you done any cross-browser testing?
 (All plugins must be cross browser compatible)

+##If Applicable
 Is this plugin connected to an [Ideas.DuckDuckHack](https://duckduckhack.uservoice.com/forums/5168-ideas-for-duckduckgo-instant-answer-plugins) or [Duck.co](http://duck.co/) thread?
-(If so *please* let us know - a link would help - so we can update them accordingly)

-##If Applicable
-Related UserVoice request :
-(Provide link to UserVoice thread)
+(Please provide a link)

 Which existing plugins will this plugin supercede/overlap with? :
 (List the plugin names)

-Any issue you're having? :
-(Describe them)
+Are you having any problems?
+Do you need our help with anything? :
+(Let us know!)